Looking for an easy way to create a WooCommerce multi language store?

 For other text that’s unique to your archive pages, all you need to do is click on it, just like you saw before:

 How to Translate SEO Elements

 As we covered in the benefits section, one positive outcome of making WooCommerce multi language is the ability to rank your translated product/shop pages in Google.

 However, to do this, you’ll want to also translate your store’s behind-the-scenes metadata such as:

 While everything that we showed you above is free, you’ll need the SEO Pack addon to translate these elements.
 You can get access to the addon via the Personal license.

-Once you purchase and install the addon, you can find your sitewide URL slug translations by clicking the new String Translation option in the regular TranslatePress editor.
-You’ll only see this option if you’ve installed the SEO Pack addon:
+Once you purchase and install the addon, you can translate sitewide SEO options in the regular TranslatePress editor.

 To translate SEO metadata, URL slugs, and social media information for individual products, you can use the regular visual editor.
 With the SEO Pack addon installed, you can use the Meta Information section of the string translation drop-down to edit this metadata: